 1/2 tsp salt

 Using a mandolin, slice the onions into thin rounds or half moons.
-The thinness is a matter of personal preference, but I like to slice mine very thin (the second thinest setting on the mandolin).
+The thinness is a matter of personal preference.

-In a medium sauce pan, bring 6 cups of water to a boil.
-Place the sliced onions into the water and boil for 10 - 60 seconds.
-The longer you boil, the less pungent onion flavors (sulfur compounds) you will taste in the finished product.
+In a medium saucepan, bring 6 cups of water to a boil.
+Place the sliced onions into the water and boil for 20 seconds.
 Remove the onions from the water and place into an ice water bath for a few minutes.
 Drain, and squeeze off the excess water.
 Set to the side.

-On medium heat, toast the mustard seeds, bay leaf, and cinnamon stick in a small saucepan, until they become aromatic, 3-5 minutes.
+On medium heat, toast the mustard seeds, bay leaf and cinnamon stick in a small saucepan until they become aromatic.
 Add the garlic clove, vinegar, granulated sugar, and salt.
 Bring to a boil, stirring to ensure that the sugar dissolves.
 Remove from the heat.

 Place the onions into a mason jar, and then pour the pickling liquid and spices over top.
 Let cool on the counter before refrigerating.
-Just before refrigerating, add the olive oil, cover with a tight fitting lid, and then store in the fridge for 2 - 4 weeks.
-If there are signs of spoilage after 2 weeks, discard.
+Cover with a tight-fitting lid and then store in the fridge for 2 - 4 weeks.